 Nobody walks in L.A. – but they do bike.

 Southern California is facing the potential for the highest number of bicycle rider fatalities in years, with 40 deaths from just January through May, compared to 21 at this same time last year.
 Fatal accidents last year totaled 73, compared to 86 in 2014 and 89 in 2013.
-These numbers include fatal accidents from the seven county area that includes San Diego, Imperial, Riverside, San Bernardino, Orange, Los Angeles and Ventura.
+These numbers include bicycle accidents from the seven-county area that includes San Diego, Imperial, Riverside, San Bernardino, Orange, Los Angeles, and Ventura.

 They may not seem high, but these figures do not account for the non-fatal accidents that may have resulted in serious injury.
 Also alarming is that the total may increase rather than decrease this year.